Solitary waves in the Ablowitz-Ladik equation with power-law nonlinearity: Numerical Results

-The dynamics of unstable 2-site solitons with $\sigma >1$ is quite similar, except for the fact that the soliton suffers a breaking of the symmetry between its two central sites (here, these are $n=-1$ and $n=0$).
-As a result, a dominant fraction of the norm concentrates at one of the two sites, e.g. $n=0$, although a relatively high density remains at $n=-1$ too, decreasing with the increase of $\sigma $.
-When $\sigma $ becomes sufficiently large, this solution again undergoes collapse (not shown here, as the picture is not essentially different from the onset of the collapse originating from unstable 1-site soliton).
+The dynamics of unstable 2-site solitons with $\sigma >1$ is somewhat different when $\sigma$ is close to 1.
+If $\sigma$ is close enough to 1 (as e.g. $\sigma=1.01$ for $\omega=C=1$), the soliton becomes mobile but, if $\sigma-1$ is high enough (as e.g. $\sigma=1.05$ for $\omega=C=1$), the soliton gets pinned and its profile oscillates between a 1-site and 2-site soliton (see Fig.~\ref{fig:dyn2a}).
+When $\sigma$ is increased (as e.g. to $\sigma=1.2$ for $\omega=C=1$), one can observe that the soliton undergoes a breaking of the symmetry between its two central sites (here, these are $n=-1$ and $n=0$).
+As a result, a dominant fraction of the mass concentrates at one of the two sites, e.g., at $n=0$, although a relatively high density remains at $n=-1$ too, decreasing with the increase of $\sigma $ (see Fig.~\ref{fig:dyn2}).
+The high density fraction that concentrates at $n=0$ experiences a similar trend to the observed in the 1-site case.

-It is also worthy to mention that unstable 1-site solitons with $\sigma <1$ feature mobility (not shown here in detail), which is a consequence of the stability-exchange bifurcation associated with the translational perturbation mode.
+It is also worthy to mention that unstable 1-site solitons with $\sigma <1$ feature mobility in the underlying lattice (not shown here in detail), which is a consequence of the stability-exchange bifurcation associated with the translational perturbation mode.